Looking for a rowing machine and don’t know where to start? This guide will help point you in the right direction.

 Heart Rate Monitor Compatibility

-Most people overlook the importance of being able to use a heart rate monitor during a rowing machine workout.
+Most people overlook the importance of being able to use a heart rate monitor during a workout.
 Your heart rate is a good indication of how intense (or easy) your workout is.
 If you’re trying to improve your fitness level and burn extra calories, you’ll want to make sure that you hit your target heart rate and stay there.

 Most machines come with built-in pulse monitoring, but if the machine you’re looking at doesn’t, check to see if it’s compatible with a separate ones.

 Not sure what a rowing machine workout really consists of?
 Well, some models have built-in workouts which will help to take the stress out of your workout.
 Depending on your personal goals, this may or may not be important to you.

 Built-in workout programs offer the benefit of varying your workouts and providing you with a challenging rowing session.
 Some machines offer dozens of built-in workouts for all fitness levels, while others offer just a few.
 If you’re looking for a well-balanced workout, consider a machine that offers built-in programs.

 One of the final things you need to consider is the rower’s warranty.
 The vast majority of rowers will come with some type of warranty, but models that offer five-year or longer warranties are a smart choice.